taiga-family/taiga-ui/README.md

 ## License

-🆓 Feel free in both commercial and private use of our components
+🆓 Feel free to use our library in your commercial and private applications

 All Taiga UI packages are covered by [Apache 2.0](/LICENSE)